European Traveler Suspected of Bringing New Mpox Strain to Thailand

 BANGKOK — A case of the severe strain of mpox, which is currently spreading rapidly in Africa, has been found as the first case in Thailand.
 The patient is a foreigner who traveled from Africa.

 “It was a connecting flight, not a direct flight.
-The patient had very little contact with others because they arrived in Thailand at 6 p.m. on August 14 and went straight to their accommodation.
-Then, on the morning of August 15, symptoms began to appear with blisters, so they went to the hospital immediately,” said Dr. Thongchai.
+The patient had very little contact with others because he arrived in Thailand at 6 p.m. on August 14 and went straight to his accommodation.
+Then, on the morning of August 15, symptoms began to appear with blisters, so he went to the hospital immediately,” said Dr. Thongchai.

 The doctor suspected monkeypox infection, so they first tested for Clade IIb, which came back negative.
 They then tested for Clade Ib, but the results were inconclusive.
 They are now waiting for a detailed 100% confirmation test for Clade I, which should be available by this Friday.